The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for January 2022, the

-Attack On Titan Season 4 Part 2 release date predictions
+Attack On Titan Season 4 Part 2 release date: What does Winter 2022 mean?

-As of the last update, MAPPA or any company related to the anime production has not officially confirmed the Attack On Titan Season 4 Part 2 release date.
+As of the last update, MAPPA or any company related to the anime production has not officially confirmed the exact Attack On Titan Season 4 Part 2 release date.

-Nor has Studio MAPPA officially confirmed that the Final Season would have a Part 2 or be a split-cour anime season.
+Studio MAPPA officially confirmed that the Final Season will have a Part 2 that’s a split-cour anime season.
 It’s going to be released in the Winter.